 - CPU Mhz

 - Passmark Score (http://www.cpubenchmark.net/)

 - BogoMips (http://en.wikipedia.org/wiki/BogoMips)

-CPU Units are available for Xen and KVM Compute resources only.
+- CPU Units are available for KVM compute resources only.

-- Do not apply CPU Units for KVM Compute resources running on CentOS5, VMware, baremetal servers, and load balancers.
+- Do not apply CPU Units for KVM compute resources running on VMware, baremetal servers, and load balancers.

-To set up billing for the instance packages, at first configure the amount of available resources in the package at the Instance Packages > Create Instance Package menu.
+To set up billing for the instance packages, at first configure the number of available resources in the package at the Admin > Instance Packages > Create Instance Package menu.

-Second, add the instance package(s) to the billing plan.
+Second, add the instance package(s) to the bucket.
 There you set the price that will be charged per VS powered on/off for each appropriate instance package.